jagadekmeesala/IoT-Log-Parser-Software/README.md

 # IoT-Log-Parser-Software
-This software is developed by me as a part of assessment for Smart City Living Lab.
+This software is developed by me as a part of assessment for the recruitment process of Smart City Living Lab.

 ## Process to run the Software
 To run the software,